crosstheages/public-data/patch-notes-arise.md

   - [0.1.0.1](#0101-patch)
   - [0.1.0.0](#0100-closed-playtest)

+## 0.1.0.21

+`TBD`

+- Light Ability 2 and Ultimate is sometimes not adding the aura correctly on players
+- Cooldowns could have some problems of visibility if you have a action modifier from talents
+- Character animations for Samia, Takeshi, and Ellie may fail to load properly in gravitational flux zones

 ## 0.1.0.20 patch

-`TBD`

-Next patch
+`2025-07-23 15:00 UTC`

 ### Fixes
 - Fixed Combo 2 and Ability 2 damages of the Water
-- Your character is now correctly immune during the QTE
 - The talent preview in the talent menu does not display correctly when using a mix of elements (this does not affect in-game behavior)
-- Character animations for Samia, Takeshi, and Ellie may fail to load properly in gravitational flux zones

 ## 0.1.0.19 patch

 `2025-07-23 08:00 UTC`

 This playtest is only available from Epic Games for Windows Platform.
 Note that Easy Anti-Cheat is now active and required to play Arise

 ### Content